Looking for a 10 day Bali itinerary that features the island’s wilder side?

 Driving through the back roads will take you a lot longer, but brings a whole other level of adventure to the journey- think river crossings, rice terraces, and tiny authentic villages.
 That said, the main road is actually pretty beautiful itself; traffic is minimal, the scenery is great, and the road quality is fairly good all the way.

-(We may have had a minor ‘crash’ driving through some of the muddier parts of Bali’s backcountry, which might have involved a broken wing mirror and Jim’s phone taking a swim in the rice field.
+(We may have had a minor ‘crash’ driving through some of the muddier parts of Bali’s backcountry, which might have involved a broken wing mirror and Jim’s phone taking a magnificent dive in the rice field’s waters.
 Maybe.
-Not pointing any fingers here.)
+Not pointing any fingers here.
+But if you’re going to use your phone to navigate, make sure it’s safely locked in…

 Things to do in Medewi